acidicoala/UplayR1Unlocker/README.md

 ﻿# 🐨 Uplay R1 Unlocker
 #### Legit DLC Unlocker for Ubisoft Connect

-### [Official forum thread]
-For user-friendly description, consult the official forum thread.
+For user-friendly description, consult the [official forum thread].
 This document is meant for developers.

 ### 🛠 VCKPG dependencies:
 * `vcpkg install spdlog:x86-windows-static`